Ayurveda for Perimenopause: A Holistic Approach to Hormonal Balance

 Mind-Body Connection in Perimenopause

-Reflect on personal growth and priorities
+Reflect on personal growth, values, and evolving priorities

-Cultivate emotional resilience and mindfulness
+Cultivate emotional resilience through mindfulness and self-awareness

 Daily Ayurvedic Routine for Hormonal Balance